swiftlang/swift-evolution/proposals/NNNN-inline-array-sugar.md

 ```

 Beyond varying the separator, there may be other dramatically different syntax that moves further from the "like Array sugar, but with a size argument".

-For multi-dimensional arrays, `[5 x 5 x Int]` was considered but introduces visual ambiguity without being a radical improvement.

 The order of size first, then type is determined by the ordering of the unsugared type, and deviating from this for the sugared version is not an option.